Characters of the Overwatch franchise: Echo

 Echo was the 32nd Hero to be introduced to Overwatch in March 2020.
 She started as a planned character for Titan, though initially was more functional and less human-like, with her more human appearance coming about by the fourth iteration of her design.
 Her design had always been very light and elegant, so she was envisioned to be a support character at the start.
 But once they established the character's name as Echo, implying what her abilities may be including her Duplicate ultimate, this made the choice of a support role a poor one, as during the use of Duplicate her teammates would not have her normal support abilities.
 By making her a damage hero, this did not interfere with the team's support roles, nor overlapped extensively with Pharah, an existing flying hero who does not have as significant control over her flying movements as Echo.

 Prior to her announcement, Echo had also appeared in the animated short Reunion, released alongside Ashe's reveal as the 29th hero.
 Ashe attempts to steal her while she is in a state of hibernation, but she is rescued by Cassidy.
 When reactivated, Cassidy informs her of Winston's recall of Overwatch agents.
 She was also shown in the teaser cinematic for Overwatch 2, joining Winston's recall of other Overwatch members to fight new threats.
 At the time of the Overwatch 2 reveal, Kaplan stated Blizzard planned to introduce Echo as a playable hero at some point in the future.
 Echo was announced on March 18, 2020, available to players on the PTR the following day, and unlocked for all players on April 14, 2020.
 Kaplan anticipated that Echo would be the last character to be added to Overwatch's roster until the release of Overwatch 2.

 Echo is voiced by Jeannie Bolet.

+Freja

+Freja Skov is a Danish bounty hunter.
+She was a former member of Overwatch, acting as a search and rescue operative, but turned to bounty hunting when Overwatch disbanded.
+In the game's present, she is a free agent, taking jobs from Maximilien.

+Freja's primary weapon is her Revdraw Crossbow, which rapidly fires projectiles.
+Her ability Take Aim slows her descent and lets her fire a precise explosive bolt from her crossbow.
+Her movement abilities are a Quick Dash to lunge forward while refreshing Take Aim, and Updraft that propels her upward.
+Her passive ability, Bounty Hunting, grants her bonus ultimate charge after finishing off 3 opponents.
+Freja's ultimate Bola Shot ensnares a target enemy, draws in nearby foes, and then explodes.

+She was introduced during a trial period in Season 15 and was fully added to the roster with the start of Season 16 in April 2025.

+Freja is voiced by Olivia Le Anderson.